 Easily adjust your monitor to your desired angle, height, and position so you can enjoy great visuals across multiple monitors with no hassle.

-• Complete clarity: Get excellent picture quality with consistent color representation across an ultrawide viewing angle and a high 4million: 1 dynamic contrast ratio.
+• Complete clarity: get excellent picture quality with consistent colour representation across an ultra-wide viewing angle and a high 4 million: 1 dynamic contrast ratio.

 • Work comfortably with less stress: Dell's ComfortView feature helps reduces harmful blue light emission onscreen and with direct current, a flicker-free viewing experience is enabled.

-• Auto Mode and PowerNap: Color settings of your applications are now customizable and allow for presets.
+• Auto Mode and PowerNap: the colour settings of your applications are now customisable and allow for presets.
 And with PowerNap, you can worry less about wasting energy when you’re away from your computer.

 |Panel Coating||Anti-Glare with 3H Hardness|